 Priority 4: Recurring and non-recurring events for student organizations

-Priority 5: Events extensively for the use of non-UGA affiliated entities
+Priority 5: Events extensively for the benefit of non-UGA affiliated entities

 This prioritization ranking will govern all scheduling processes on campus.
 Central Scheduling will have the right to make changes to the master schedule in order to preserve this Prioritization of Scheduling.

 4. Central Scheduling: Central Scheduling has overall responsibility to execute this policy and support centralized classroom and event scheduling.
 Central Scheduling may develop supplemental procedures and guidelines that support this policy.
 More information about Central Scheduling, including key contact information, scheduling procedures, and responsibilities are found here: http://reg.uga.edu/classroom_scheduling_FAQs.